medusajs/medusa/www/apps/docs/content/deployments/server/deploying-on-railway.md

 It will take the worker backend a few minutes for the deployment to finish.
 It may fail since you haven't added the environment variables yet.

-#### Configure Worker Environment Variables
+#### Configure Environment Variables for Worker Mode

-To configure the environment variables of your Medusa worker:
+To configure the environment variables of the Medusa instance running in worker mode:

-1. Click on the worker’s card.
+1. Click on the card of the Medusa instance you just created..
 2. Choose the Variables tab.
 3. Add the following environment variables: